IPK-BIT/isa4j/docs/scalability-evaluation.md

 ## F-statistic:  8943 on 3 and 284 DF,  p-value: < 2.2e-16
 ```

-This model does not fit as well as the isatools one because there is a lot more variation in the data and there appear some points where the curve is non-linear (for example, Java translates JVM code into native machine code after a certain number of repititions).
+This model does not fit as well as the isatools one because there is a lot more variation in the data and there appear some points where the curve is not perfectly linear (for example, Java translates JVM code into native machine code after a certain number of repititions).
 For simplicity's sake we will accept the model though and assume it is good enough for our purposes.

 So, same calculations like above: